spreedly/spreedly-gem/README.md

 #### Creating credit cards

-The primary mechanism to add a payment method is to use the transparent redirect payment form.
+The primary mechanism to add a credit card is to use the transparent redirect payment form.
 This allows all of the sensitive information to be captured without ever touching your servers.

-There are times though when you may want to create a payment method in a more "manual" fashion with an API call.
+There are times though when you may want to create a credit card in a more "manual" fashion with an API call.

 PLEASE NOTE: Using this API call can significantly increase your PCI compliance requirements.